tifrueh/mlaatkst/README.md

 3. Open Terminal.app, which is located in your Launchpad in "Other".

 4. Use pip to install pyinstaller and all needed requirements.
-Input the following command into your terminal:
+Input the following command into your terminal and press enter:
     ``` bash
     pip3 install pyinstaller clipboard
     ```

-5. Download the source of the [latest release](https://github.com/Timo-Frueh/mlaatkst/releases/latest) by clicking on (Source Code (zip)).
+5. Download the source of the [latest release](https://github.com/Timo-Frueh/mlaatkst/releases/latest) by clicking on "Source Code (zip)".

 6. Unzip the archive and save the folder it contains to somewhere you have access to and will find it again later.

-7. Open the folder prevously unzipped and run "install.sh" by double clicking it.
+7. Right-click the folder and select "New Terminal tab here".

+8. A terminal tab should open.
+Now input the following command and press enter:
+    ``` bash
+    bash install.sh
+    ```

-8. You should now see a folder named "out".
+9. You should now see a folder named "out".
 Open it.

-9. Open its subfolder "dist".
+10. Open its subfolder "dist".

-10. Move "MLAatKST.app" into your Application directory.
+11. Move "MLAatKST.app" into your Application directory.

 ### Manual install (macOS, Linux, Windows)